Updated October 2023

 Did you know that garage doors are one of the most vulnerable parts of your home?
 Though they might look sturdy, they still have to be lightweight enough to raise and lower.
 This can lead to issues when your home encounters intense storms.
 If you want to avoid major damage to your home, you need to make sure your garage door has the right wind rating.
+The professional garage door specialists at Garage Door Doctor can help!

 The Average Strength of a Garage Door